 During June 12 to 15 CIRED, the leading forum about Electricity Distribution Community, took place in Glasgow (Scotland).
-Iberdrola, EDP Distribuição, Vattenfall, Energa, GE, Tecnalia and ZIV represented UPGRID project in this conference.
+Iberdrola, EDP Distribuição, Vattenfall, Energa, GE, Tecnalia, ZIV and Schneider Electric represented UPGRID project in this conference.

 The LV NMS deployed in the Spanish demo was shown in a 30 min live demonstration conducted by Mónica Pintado (GE) and Ana González (Iberdrola).
 It was focused on showing how the visibility, controllability and operation of the LV network can be improved and the use of mobile devices for LV operational activities in the field.
 Attendees showed interest on the final solution, the Geographic Information System (GIS) integration, the duration of the Common Information Model (CIM) import process, new functionalities available from mobile devices (such as cuts and jumpers and smart meter polling) and demo network key figures.